MrSaladdd/FractalGenerator/README.md

 * [x] User can **reset the state of the fractals**
 * [x] User can **add more fractals**

+## How To

+Execute Main.java to run the program

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: